jellehermsen/jel/README.md

 NB: This is mostly exploratory programming at the moment and definitely not useable.

+I want this to become my default editor, supporting the following things:
+- most of the regular VI-commands for moving around and editing
+- vertical splits
+- tabs
+- marks
+- macros
+- visual mode and visual line mode
+- calling shell commands from the editor
+- Xmonad style customization

+There's also some things I won't add, or only when other people request them.
+For example I'm not too fond of regex integration in Vi and Vim.
+It most often leads to having to escape a lot of characters trying to do simple search and replace operations.
+Whenever I need to do more complex stuff I mostly use macros and not regex, so I intend to skip regex integration altogether.

 Requirements
 ------------
 Right now, this project builds on Linux.
 Most of the BSDs or other "posixy"